Chase Freedom Flex Credit Card Benefits & Review (September 2022)

 You must opt in to receive 5% cash back.
 This can be done via the Chase website or app.
 We recommend setting a reminder every three months so you do not forget.
 Failing to opt in means you will only receive 1% cash back.

 3% Cash Back on Dining and Drugstores Purchases

 In addition to the 5% cash back rotating categories, the Freedom Flex earns 3% back (or 3 points per dollar spent) at restaurants and drugstores.
 Restaurants include fine dining, fast food establishments, takeout, and delivery services.
 Eligible delivery services include DoorDash, Grubhub, and Uber Eats.
 The 3% cash back for dining is equal to the Sapphire Reserve’s 3x points for dining.
-It is 1% higher than the $95-annual fee Sapphire Preferred’s 2x points for dining.
+It is also equal to the $95-annual fee Sapphire Preferred’s 3x points for dining.
 Examples of eligible drugstores include Walgreens and CVS.
 There is no limit to how much you can earn at restaurants and drugstores.

 No Annual Fee and 0% Intro APR